aimukhin/minfft/README.md

 ## Test environment
 The above tests and comparisons are made with the current library source compiled with GCC version 7.3.0 on x86_64 with the only optimization option `-Ofast`.
-Unfortunately, the compiler complained that it was unable to vectorize some parts of the code, and sometimes decided that it would not be profitable.
+Therefore, the compiler constrained itself to the SSE2 instruction set.

 The version of FFTW used is 3.3.7-1 packed for Arch Linux x86_64.
+It also makes use of the SSE2 instructions only.
 FFTW plans are created with options FFTW_ESTIMATE and FFTW_DESTROY_INPUT.

 The performance measurements are made on an isolated core of an Intel® Celeron® N3050 CPU running at 2160 MHz.